Aptos-PayDrop/Aptos-Paydrops-DApp/circom/readme.md

+# APTOS PAYDROPS CIRCUITS
+The purpose of the ZKCircuits is to verify if an address and amount  is contained in a merkle tree.
+The address, amount are used for withdrawing from a deposit inside the contract.
+To see the documentation for the contract, see [here](../contract/README.MD)

+The leaf of the merkle tree is computed using hash(address,amount,nonce) and the merkle tree is a fixed merkle tree with size N leaves.
+The merkle proof is 20 leves so the maximum leaves are 2^20 however inside the contracts it's capped at 500k because computing the tree takes too long.

+The circuits were developed with [NiftyZK](https://github.com/NiftyZk/niftyzk)
 # NiftyZK CLI
 **Scaffold a new Circom project, generate circuits, compile it and run Powers of Tau Phase-2 ceremonies.
 Generate a cosmwasm verifier contract.
 Supports Groth-16 with a BN128 curve**